 The answer is fairly simple.
 The lack of a genetic link between parent and child will not play a role in the life of your donated genetics moving forward.
 Continue reading →

 Watching my cousin struggle with fertility was heartbreaking.
 Fertility came so easily to me, and watching her miscarry time and time again really kind of made me mad.
 I felt like she deserved to be a parent so much.
 Before I even knew what surrogacy was, I offered to carry her child.
 It wound up that she didn’t need my help, but at that point the seed was planted.

 I started doing some research and ultimately wound up applying with Growing Generations.
 I was so excited to jump in and help someone start a family.
 But it turns out, surrogacy isn’t always what you expect it to be.
 Continue reading →

 The arrival of your medical and transfer calendar is a big day.
-It outlines what medications your surrogate will be taking leading up to embryo transfer as well as what day the targeted transfer will take place.
+It outlines what medications you’ll take leading up to your embryo transfer as well as what day your targeted transfer will take place.
+However, many surrogates find themselves confused as to what takes so long to create this calendar.
 Here’s a look at how the process works.